roxanacapper/RADseq/README.md

 4. Run STRUCTURE for 5 reps, K = 2..8

 **Model-based Fst with BayeScan**
 ===

+- For use with isolation-by-distance (IBD) graphing as well as plotting Fst values along the chromosome.
+- Also good for comparing to model-free Fst calculations; do they agree in general?

 ---> NOTES ABOUT model-based Fst calcs <----
 ---> NOTES ABOUT model-based vs. model free calcs <----